bigcspecv/bitburner-save-editor/llm-context.md

 - Example save files located in `example save files/` (ignored by git)
 - Test both gzipped and base64 save formats
 - Verify downloaded saves can be imported back into Bitburner successfully

+---

+## Document Maintenance Log

+*Track significant updates to this context document here.
+Include date and brief description.*

+- **2025-01** - Initial document creation with comprehensive project context
+- **2025-01** - Added LLM agent instructions for maintaining this document and README checklist